Achieving the Dream of an Anonymous Internet

 Take a few minutes to change the privacy settings of your social media accounts.
 For Facebook, go to Account and select Settings.
 Then go to Privacy settings and edit each field for the maximum security.
 Set the option that disallows search engines to spider crawl your posts.
 Do this process for each of your social media accounts.
-When sharing posts, don’t ever mention anything you wouldn’t want to get out, such as your children’s schools, your travel plans, and expensive purchases you make.
+When sharing posts, don’t ever mention anything, such as your children’s schools, your travel plans, and expensive purchases you make.

 The Internet can be a private, safe place, but you have to take certain measures to make it so.
-Don’t assume that antivirus software and a firewall is all you need to safeguard your privacy in this day and age.
+Don’t assume that antivirus software and a firewall is all you need to safeguard your privacy.

 20 Best Tips to Stay Anonymous and Protect Your Online Privacy